erikh/border/README.md

 uptime.
 This should result in a clear winner as if the publisher has been working up to this point, this information should be communicated in the configuration.

+The appropriate cadence for replacing a failing or terminated load balancer is
+such:

+- Termination event of original load balancer
+- Wait for health checks to fail, and any necessary elections to complete.
+This takes approximately a second.
+- Create a new peer in the configuration, and send it `border client updateconfig <myconfigfile>` to the publisher.
+You can use `border client identifypublisher` to determine the publisher.
+- Start the new peer with the updated configuration.

+Please note that between the termination point and the raise of the new instance, that unless you have lost _all_ border nodes, health checking will automatically heal the affected load balancing and DNS records pointing at the failed instance.
+This works _today_.

 Load Balancers are configured like a DNS record.
 The A records for a website are maintained as records pointing to border.
 Contrast with ALIAS records on